Travel Nurse Packing List: 12 Tips You Should Consider

 To have the best travel nursing experience, you’ll need to know how to properly pack for an assignment.
 We’ve compiled this list of travel nurse packing hacks so you can make the most of your experience.

-Why Try Travel Nursing
+Why Try Travel Nursing or Allied Travel

 In your downtime, explore corners of the country you’d otherwise not have the time to see.
 You can learn to surf in California or tackle the Appalachian Trail.
 With each new assignment, you can experience small-town life, a ski resort town, or a fast-paced urban lifestyle.
 And there’s no better way to immerse yourself in different cultures than helping patients from various backgrounds.